aptech/docs/docs/mlmt/mlmtcontrolcreate.rst

     // Initialize structure 'ctl'
     ctl = mlmtControlCreate();

-The members of the :class:`mlmtControl` structure and their default values are described in the manual entry for :func:`mlmt`.
+The members of the :class:`maxlikmtControl` structure and their default values are described in the manual entry for :func:`mlmt`.

 Source